 Whole school evaluations of digital technologies integration initiatives

 Timescales & costs

-The CATALYST programme can range from just a few hours commitment from staff in after school workshops, to a comprehensive programme of linked events across an entire school year.
+Timescales can range from just a few hours commitment from staff in after school workshops, to a comprehensive programme of linked events across an entire school year.
 Costs range from as little as £60 per hour for one-to-one support in the classroom to £3,000+ for more complex integrated projects.
-More detailed pricing is included on each of the module pages, above.
+More detailed pricing is included on each of the individual services pages, above.

 (please note that all costs exclude expenses)